-- Restrain, capture and harvest your alligator. - Once harvested, immediately attach the temporary alligator harvest tag within six inches of the tip of the tail. - Complete the alligator harvest permit within 24 hours of harvest. - Cool the alligator within four hours of harvesting. - Properly skin and process the alligator as desired. - Fax or mail the completed harvest report within five (5) business days to:
+- Restrain, capture and harvest your alligator. - Once harvested, immediately attach the temporary alligator harvest tag within six inches of the tip of the tail. - Complete the alligator harvest permit within 24 hours of harvest. - Cool the alligator within four hours of harvesting. - Properly skin and process the alligator as desired. - Submit your report online at www.gooutdoorssouthcarolina.com or fax or mail the completed harvest report within five (5) business days to: